Pricing of Tools

-We also noticed that good quality garden tools were getting increasingly difficult to obtain in this country, so we kept a look out for good tools from elsewhere.
+We noticed that good quality garden tools are getting increasingly difficult to obtain in this country, so we kept a look out for good tools from elsewhere.

 So far we have:

 Bronze tools, inspired by Viktor Schauberger, also from Austria.
 These have proved very popular, especially as the manufacturers (PKS Bronze) stand by their quality with the 25 year guarantee.

 The Swiss tools by Glaser are very well made and especially popular with market gardeners as they are very efficient tools that you can use without stooping.
 They include wheel hoes and attachments

 Grelinette (Broadfork) we have designed and had 2 styles made here in New Zealand.
 They are 4 and 5 x 300mm tine and 1.1m wooden handles

 Japanese Tools from Saboten are well desgined tools made in Japan, awesome for all kinds of cutting and pruning.

 Falci, in Italy, supply us with European sickles, pruning knives and a few scythe blades

 The Ploskorez, low effort tools are made in Russia and are really good tools too. (running short on these too!)

 De Wit tools from Holland also have a 25 year guarantee.
 We no longer have access to these tools, so when they are sold out that's it!